In this section, you will learn Apache Kafka terminologies like Topics, Partitions, and Offsets

 Kafka cluster is composed of multiple brokers.
 After connecting with any Kafka broker (bootstrap broker) then you will be able to connect to any broker.

 Each Kafka broker is identified by an id.
 This id will be an integer.

 Each Kafka broker will have certain topic partitions.
 A topic is spread with different partitions of different brokers.

-As we know Apache Kafka is distributed so we can define the replication factor which help as fault tolerant.
-Fault tolerant means if any broker goes down then some other broker will act as lead for that partition of the topic and serve the data.
+As we know Apache Kafka is distributed so we can define the replication factor which helps as fault-tolerant.
+Fault-tolerant means if any broker goes down then some other broker will act as lead for that partition of the topic and serve the data.

-Topics should have a replication factor more than 1 .
-Usually it is 2 or 3.
+Topics should have a replication factor of more than 1.
+Usually, it is 2 or 3.